Practicing Hip Rotation

 At the same time the front of the left hip is opened.
 To accentuate this opening roll the left thigh outwards.
 This uses the external hip rotators or the left thigh.
 These help to roll the thigh outwards but also help to turn the pelvis to the left.

 Work at doing the actions smoothly.
-Hold the end postion and see if you can twist and turn deeper.
+You can repeat the actions slowly and smoothly without holding.
+You can also hold the end position and see if you can twist and turn deeper.

 Activate your feet so that your arches lift and your feet grab the floor.
 You can also experiment with squeezing the knees (activating the muscles that act across the front and back of the knees.)

 So what then to do with the neck?
 Make if feel long.
 And turn it in the same direction as your pelvis and ribcage.